gomesbrnn/gomesbrnn/README.md

 My name is Breno Gomes, i'm a ADS Student.

-- 🧠 Learning about JS and data logic programming;
+- 🧠 Learning about JS and logic programming;
 - 🗣 Let’s talk about Javascript, shall we?

 ---